---

 LangGraph checkpoint round-trips are lossy for non-primitive types.
 Four distinct silent failure modes have been confirmed since January 2026 in open bugs, all affecting LangGraph v1.0.10:

 **1. JsonPlusSerializer null-on-failure ([bug #6970](https://github.com/langchain-ai/langgraph/issues/6970), open as of 2026-02-28):** When deserialization fails, `JsonPlusSerializer` replaces the failed value with `None` instead of raising an exception.
 The graph continues with a corrupted state object.
-The failure is invisible — no warning, no log entry, no exception.
+No warning, no log entry, no exception.
 This affects any complex type stored in checkpoint state.

 **2. StrEnum coerced to plain str ([bug #6598](https://github.com/langchain-ai/langgraph/issues/6598), January 2026):** `StrEnum` values silently become plain `str` after a checkpoint round-trip.
 Type information is lost.
 Code checking `isinstance(value, MyStrEnum)` will fail silently after a resume.
 Any state machine logic that routes on enum type (rather than enum value) breaks without error.